|

 The Exchange Rate

-counter currency is the term for the second currency in the pair.
-The
+currency is the term for the second currency in the pair.
+The exchange rate

-value of a currency-- meaning it measures how much one currency is worth
+relative value of a currency-- meaning it measures how much one currency is

 Price Interest Points (P.I.P.)

-of pips a currency pair moves determines how much a trader will earn or
+a currency pair moves determines how much a trader will earn or lose on the

 Spreads